The Best Essential Guide of Tokyo Japan

 After leaving the park, you cross a section of the Ameyoko, a lively street market.

-After leaving the market, go upstairs in the pic below to visit the buddhist temple of the bodisahva marishiten:
+After leaving the market, go upstairs in the pic below to visit the

 usually you will find a place to wash your hands (to purify your spirit), an altar with a box where to put coins and ask to the spirit for something.
 Also some temples have a traditional bell (find the places of the pics below when you go).